Riaconianni/Homework3/README.md

 A loop was created to iterate the amount of times for the character length

 At the end of the function, I returned the newPassword with .join(''); to create the actual password.

+Added copy to the clipboard button and function